Vinicius-Mangueira/tic-tac-toe/README.md

 ## Features

 * Display of a 3×3 game board in the console
-* Two game modes:

-  * Human vs. Human
+* Game mode:

   * Human vs. Computer (AI)
 * Move validation and win/draw detection
-* Expert system-based AI with prioritized rules
+* Expert system-based AI with prioritized rules with prioritized rules

 ---